StefanGerlach/CarND-Vehicle-Detection/README.md

-[![Youtube Link][image1]](https://youtu.be/lwnCYVOESOQ "Udacity Self Driving Car ND Project 5 - Vehicle Detection")
+[![Youtube Link][image1]](https://youtu.be/lwnCYVOESOQ "Udacity Self Driving Car ND Project 5 - Vehicle Detection") (click on this image to watch the video on YouTube)

 In this repository I describe my approach to write a software pipeline that identifies other vehicles in a video file.
 The precise requirements of this project are: